arnaudbos/i-rant/content/start-blog.md

 What's this post about?
 ---

-Publishing all my drafts in the open, because I want to be loved, yay narcissism.
+Publishing all stuff because I want to be loved, yay narcissism.

 ##### Is it any good?